Yesterland

 Running through rain at Epcot, 2003

-If it starts raining while you visit Yester World, buy a yellow poncho for everyone in your family.
+Buy a yellow poncho for everyone in your family.
 There are two sizes: adult and child.
-Each poncho costs about as much as a counter service lunch.
+Each poncho costs about as much as a counter-service lunch.
 It beats getting soaked by the rain.

 Heavy rain at Epcot, 2003

-One lonely guest walks through Epcot’s Japan in a torrential rain on a busy summer day.
+Lone guest in a torrential rain on a busy summer day

 The ponchos will keep the rain off your clothes, but if it’s a hot summer day, don’t plan on staying dry.
 It’s hot under the poncho, and the poncho doesn’t breathe.
 Your clothes may end up wet from perspiration.